 Add a caption...

-You can set up a proxy for the Attack Vector's connection to the BlackNoise web application: Attack vector --HTTP or HTTPS --> Proxy --HTTPS--> Web app
+The proxy will be used for the Attack Vector's connection to the BlackNoise web application: Attack vector -> Proxy -> Web app

 The Attack Vector does NOT support proxy authentication.
 Unauthenticated connections to the BlackNoise web app must be allowed by the proxy to allow the Attack Vector to connect to it.